 ABOUT US & OUR MISSION STATEMENT

-We are a drug and alcohol rehabilitation facility located in Carteret County, North Carolina.
-We work with women that are wanting to change their lives.
+We are a drug and alcohol residential rehabilitation facility located in Carteret County, North Carolina.
+We work with women who are wanting to change their lives.
 We believe every woman has the ability to achieve her independence from any addiction.

 By utilizing evidenced-based clinical counseling and spiritual guidance, women can overcome their past problems and gain self-sufficiency in a unique, therapeutic environment.
 We offer hope and help to the families of these women seeking a new beginning in a non-traditional setting.

 We offer a small, home-like environment that fosters learning in innovative ways.
 Our clinicians and instructors meet women where they are and help them develop a life plan based on individual goals and needs.

 To create a Christ-centered way of living for those bound by addiction that allows them to recover and return into society as independent, self-sufficient, and productive people.

 At The MirIAM, our staff is made up of volunteers, pastors, lay leaders, and counselors.
 Our clinical counseling staff members are at various stages of licensure with the North Carolina Substance Abuse Professional Practice Board.
 While some are fully licensed, others are registered with the board and seeking licensure or are provisionally licensed.
 To verify a counselor's credentials, or for detailed information about levels of licensure, please visit the North Carolina Substance Abuse Professional Practice Board at www.ncsappb.org.